iitis/N-Dim-view/README.md

 **N-Dim-view** is a plugin for the open-source platform [dpVision](https://github.com/pojdulos/dpVision) that provides an interactive 3D visualisation of multidimensional data using expressive avatars.
 The plugin combines spatial projection with glyph-based visual metaphors to help users explore complex datasets in an intuitive and visually engaging way.

+The current [version 0.1.0](https://github.com/iitis/N-Dim-view/releases/tag/v0.1.0) refers to the content of the article: **Visualisation of a multidimensional point cloud as a 3D swarm of avatars**, [preprinted on arXiv](http://dx.doi.org/10.48550/arXiv.2504.06751).

 ## 🧠 Key Features

 - **Chernoff-inspired avatars** – Each data point is visualised as a small figure ("avatar") whose facial traits represent selected data dimensions.